MarcusWhitelock/Pythonic-Monopoly/README.md

 This dashboard's goal is to provide charts, maps, and interactive visualizations that help customers explore the data and determine if they want to invest in rental properties in Toronto.

-In this homework assignment, you will help Harold accomplish the following tasks:
+You will help Harold accomplish the following tasks:

 1. [Complete a notebook of rental analysis](#Rental-Analysis)